-Join us to explore the ethics and impact of orphanage tourism and the proposed Modern Slavery legislation
+Join us to explore ethical service and volunteering, and the ethics and impact of orphanage tourism, including the proposed Modern Slavery legislation.

 More than 8 million children live in institutions globally, despite the fact that approximately 80% of these children have family who could care for them given the right support.
-As a major contributor to the supply chain of people, money and resources that drive the global orphanage industry, tourism is creating a demand for ‘orphans’ and ‘orphanages.’
+As a major contributor to the supply chain of people, money and resources that drive the global orphanagae industry, tourism and orphanage volunteering is creating a demand for 'orphans' and 'orphanages'.

 Hear from government, child protection experts and advocates, and travel organisations.

 Registrations open at 9:00am - please show your ticket and collect your name tag on arrival.

 Hear from Senator Linda Reynolds about the Modern Slavery Act and why the Australian government is leading the world in protecting vulnerable children overseas.